-Epigeal germination: Here, the hypocotyl region of the shoot system elongates and goes upwards by pulling the cotyledon out of the soil.
+- Epigeal germination: In this kind, a hypocotyl region of the shoot system elongates and goes upward by pulling the cotyledon out of the soil.
 It mostly occurs in plants like cotton, papaya, onion etc.

-- Hypogeal germination: Here, the epicotyl region of the shoot system elongates, and the cotyledon remains inside the soil.
+- Hypogeal germination: Here, an epicotyl region of the shoot system elongates, and the cotyledon remains inside the soil.
 It mostly occurs in plants like pea, mango, rice etc.

-Process of Plant Germination
+Process of Seed Germination

-A seed becomes metabolically active and respires vigorously in the presence of oxygen.
-Seed undergoes respiration to fulfil the needs for a growing plant.
-During this stage, a seed exploits oxygen to convert the nutrients existing in the soil into energy.
+Seeds become metabolically active and respire vigorously in the presence of oxygen.
+Seeds undergo respiration to fulfil the needs of a growing plant.
+During this stage, seeds exploit oxygen to convert the nutrients existing in the soil into energy.

-Cellular respiration in a seed involves oxidation of the respiratory substrates to release energy.
-Protein, carbohydrates and fats are the usual respiratory substrates of a seed, which on oxidation releases energy in the form of ATP and carbon dioxide by the breakage of the C-C bond.
+Cellular respiration in seeds involves oxidation of the respiratory substrates to release energy.
+Protein, carbohydrates and fats are the usual respiratory substrates of a seed, which on oxidation releases energy in the form of ATP and carbon dioxide after breaking the C-C bonds.

-The metabolization of Reserve food
+The Metabolization of Reserve food

 Development of the Embryo Axis into Seedling

-It is the crucial source for the germination of a seed.
-Water is necessary for the imbibition step to promote the emergence of a radicle and plumule.
+It is a crucial source for seed germination.
+As already discussed, water is necessary for the seed imbibition to promote the emergence of a radicle and plumule.
 Excessive water may restrict seed growth.

-In the beaker-B, place the wet cotton wool and over it add few gram seeds.
+In the beaker-B, place the wet cotton wool and add few gram seeds over it.
 Allow the seeds to germinate for 1-3 days.
-After 1-3 days, we will come to know that the seed germinates in the presence of water as seen in beaker-B.
+After 1-3 days, you could observe that the seeds germinate in the moistened environment, as in the beaker-B.

-Air is also a critical factor that is necessary for seed growth.
-To prove the importance of oxygen for the seed germination, take two beakers.
+It is also a critical factor necessary for seed growth.
+To prove the necessity of oxygen in seed germination, you must take two beakers.
 In beaker-A, boil the water to remove the dissolved oxygen content.
 Then, cool the water and add few gram seeds to a beaker.